-'Absolutely brutal': At least 1,000 newspapers and other publications across US face cutback dues to Covid-19 - Press Gazette
+'Absolutely brutal': At least 1,000 newspapers and other publications across US face cutbacks due to Covid-19 - Press Gazette

 Poynter last week reported on an internal memo revealing that there will be a 20 per cent reduction in executive pay, while all other employees will receive either a pay cut or furlough equivalent to two weeks of salary later this year.

-Adams Publishing Group is forcing full-time workers to have their hours cut to 30 per week, with salaried workers taking a 25 per cent pay cut, one of its publication – the Milton Courier – reported.
+Adams Publishing Group is forcing full-time workers to have their hours cut to 30 per week, with salaried workers taking a 25 per cent pay cut, one of its publications – the Milton Courier – reported.
 The company owns more than 100 newspapers across 20 states.

 In addition, several smaller independent firms (yellow pins) have either suspended publication, temporarily laid off staff – or both.
 Many of these cuts are being documented by the Nieman Lab.